xinyu-evolutruster/3D-Racing-Game/README.md

 - **Background Music**

-  Using the *irrKLang* library, the racing game
+  With the assist of *irrKLang* library, players can race with exciting music.

 - **Animation**